 Edo also told us there’s even a place in Tegus which sells local microbrewery beer.
 It’s called Joe’s Sports Bar but it’s weirdly and inconveniently located by the airport so we never got there.
 We did grab a bite at Asados El Gordo, an Argentinian steak house that Edo recommended.
 We weren’t hungry enough for a steak but we really enjoyed their filling and relatively cheap empanadas.

-Sleeping in Tegucigalpa
+Where to sleep in Tegucigalpa

 With all those embassies, consulates and expats around Tegus is full of international business-class hotels (Intercontinental, Marriott, et al).
 But we wanted to see what an ambitious, locally owned hotel was all about.
 Portal del Angel, which was just about the first boutique hotel in Tegucigalpa when it opened ten years ago, hosted us while we were in town.
 While their website may oversell the “boutique hotel” part of this establishment, which is showing signs of wear and tear which the owners are slowly addressing, the hotel is in a quiet neighborhood and was a calm haven.